 Chapter 3: Motions of the Earth

-There are two types of motions of the Earth – Rotation and Revolution.
-When the Earth spins or rotates around its axis, that movement of spinning is called Rotation of Earth.
-And when the Earth spins or revolves around the sun, that movement is called the Revolution of Earth.
+There are two types of motions of the Earth – rotation and revolution.
+When the Earth spins or rotates around its axis, that spinning movement is called the rotation of Earth.
+And when the Earth spins or revolves around the sun, that movement is called the revolution of Earth.

 Chapter 4: Maps